Midhisho

 Midhisho, also referred to as Medheshi or Medishe, is a small town in Erigavo District of the Sanaag region of Somaliland.

 Demographics

-The Midhisho Valley is predominantly inhabited by the Habar Yoonis sub-division of the Garhajis Isaaq as well as the Naleye Ahmed sub-sub section of the Ugadhyahan-Mohamoud Garad branch of the Dhulbahante.
+According to a book published in the United Kingdom in 1951, the Midhisho Valley is predominantly inhabited by the Habar Yoonis sub-division of the Garhajis Isaaq as well as the Naleye Ahmed sub-sub section of the Ugadhyahan-Mohamoud Garad branch of the Dhulbahante.